GSA/digitalgov-pra/README.md

 ## Contributing

-To provide feedback on PRA.gov, follow this repository and [open an issue in the repo](https://github.com/GSA/pra.gov/issues/new).
+To provide feedback, follow this repository and [open an issue in the repo](https://github.com/GSA/digitalgov-pra/issues/new).

 ### Public domain